algorithmiaio/dev-center/_pages/clients/python.md

 If you are interested in learning more about working with unstructured text data check out our guide [Introduction to Natural Language Processing](http://blog.algorithmia.com/introduction-natural-language-processing-nlp/).

 ## Conclusion

-This guide covered installing Algorithmia via rubygems, uploading and downloading data to and from a user created data collection, checking if a file exists using the Data API, calling an algorithm, and handling errors.
+This guide covered installing Algorithmia via pip, uploading and downloading data to and from a user created data collection, checking if a file exists using the Data API, calling an algorithm, and handling errors.

-For more information on the methods available using the Data API in Ruby check out the [Data API](http://docs.algorithmia.com/?ruby#data-api-specification) documentation or the [Ruby Client Docs](https://github.com/algorithmiaio/algorithmia-ruby).
+For more information on the methods available using the Data API in Python check out the [Data API](http://docs.algorithmia.com/?python#data-api-specification) documentation or the [Python Client Docs](https://github.com/algorithmiaio/algorithmia-python).

 For convenience, here is the whole script available to run:

-{% highlight ruby %}
+{% highlight python %}
-require 'algorithmia'

-# Authenticate with your API key
+import Algorithmia
+from Algorithmia.acl import ReadAcl, AclType

-apiKey = "YOUR_API_KEY"
+apiKey = '{Your API key here}'
-# Create the Algorithmia client object
+# Create the Algorithmia client
 client = Algorithmia.client(apiKey)

 # Set your Data URI
 nlp_directory = client.dir("data://YOUR_USERNAME/nlp_directory")
 # Create your data collection if it does not exist
-if (nlp_directory.exists? == FALSE)
-    nlp_directory.create
-    puts "Created directory"
-else
-    puts "Error: This directory already exists" end
+if nlp_directory.exists() is False:
+	nlp_directory.create()

+# Create the acl object and check if it's the .my_algos default setting
+acl = nlp_directory.get_permissions()  # Acl object
+acl.read_acl == AclType.my_algos  # True

+# Update permissions to private
+nlp_directory.update_permissions(ReadAcl.private)
+nlp_directory.get_permissions().read_acl == AclType.private # True

 text_file = "data://YOUR_USERNAME/nlp_directory/jack_london.txt"
-# Check if file exists
-if (client.file(text_file).exists? == FALSE)

 # Upload local file
-    nlp_directory.put_file("/your_local_path_to_file/jack_london.txt")
-    puts "Uploaded local file"
-else
-    puts "Error: File already exists." end
+if client.file(text_file).exists() is False:
+	client.file(text_file).putFile("/your_local_path_to_file/jack_london.txt")

 # Download contents of file as a string
-if (client.file(text_file).exists? == TRUE)
+if client.file(text_file).exists() is True:
-    input = client.file(text_file).get
+	input = client.file(text_file).getString()
-end

 # Create the algorithm object using the Summarizer algorithm
 algo = client.algo('nlp/Summarizer/0.1.3')
 # Pass in input required by algorithm
-begin
+try:
 	# Get the summary result of your file's contents.
 	response = algo.pipe(input).result
-    puts response
-rescue
+except:
 	# Algorithm error if the input is not correctly formatted.
-    puts algo.pipe(input).error.message
-end
+	print(algo.pipe(input).error.message)
 {% endhighlight %}